 Rhaegar later believed that his infant son, Aegon, was the promised prince, since a comet was seen above King's Landing when the boy was born.
 Rhaegar was killed by Lord Robert Baratheon in the Battle of the Trident, however, and Aegon was killed by Ser Gregor Clegane in the Sack of King's Landing.

 When he was a boy, the future King Aegon V Targaryen recalled that King Aerys I once read about the return of dragons in a prophecy.
 Maester Aemon believes that "the dragon must have three heads," although it is unknown if that is connected with the prince that was promised.

 A Clash of Kings

-Daenerys Targaryen's elder brother Prince Rhaegar appears in one of her visions in the House of the Undying in Qarth.
-She sees him talking to his wife Elia discussing what he shall name his son (Aegon) and his destiny.
+Daenerys Targaryen's eldest brother, the late Prince Rhaegar Targaryen, appears in one of her visions in the House of the Undying in Qarth.
+She sees him talking to his wife, Elia Martell, discussing what he shall name his son (Aegon) and his destiny.
 He states, "He is the prince that was promised, and his is the song of ice and fire."

 A Storm of Swords

 On Dragonstone Melisandre explains that Stannis Baratheon is the prince that was promised, and that the red comet is his herald.

 At the Wall Melisandre commands the Night's Watch to light nightfires to protect against the dark and she speaks of the war for the dawn.
 When Maester Aemon asks about the prince that was promised, Melisandre states that Stannis is Azor Ahai.